Unfortunately there are some plants and flowers that struggle. One of those that often needs a little extra love and care is the corn plant.

 Maintain Humidity

 Corn plants prefer moderate to high humidity.
-Dry air can cause leaf tips to turn brown.
+Dry air can cause their leaf tips to turn brown.

 - Use a humidity tray or a room humidifier.
-Place the pot on a tray filled with pebbles and water making sure the pot sits above the water level.
+Put the pot on a tray filled with pebbles and water.
+Make sure the pot is sitting above the water level.

 Grouping Plants

-- Make sure there’s enough space for air circulation to prevent mold.
-Avoid crowding the plants too closely together.
+- Make sure there’s enough space for the air to circulate properly otherwise it could result in mold.
+And don’t crowd your plants too closely together.

 7. Pruning and Cleaning